 No student shall be withdrawn from a course for lack of a prerequisite after the end of one calendar week from the beginning of the term.

-If a student experiences significant personal hardship (e.g., medical or family emergency, prolonged illness), the Office of the Vice President for Student Affairs (OVPSA) can facilitate a hardship withdrawal from all courses for which a student is registered for the term.
+If a student experiences significant personal hardship (e.g., medical or family emergency, prolonged illness), the Division of Student Affairs can facilitate a hardship withdrawal from all courses for which a student is registered for the term.
 A hardship withdrawal cannot be used to selectively withdraw from some courses while remaining enrolled in other courses.
-If sufficient documentation is provided and a hardship withdrawal is approved by OVPSA, the OVPSA will work with each instructor to assign a withdrawal grade for each course.
+If sufficient documentation is provided and a hardship withdrawal is approved by Student Affiars, they will work with each instructor to assign a withdrawal grade for each course.

 No refund is available for a reduction in hours due to individual course withdrawals that occur after the drop/add period.